“What’s that thing on your head?”

 “How many layer is it this time?”

 Have you ever read this post in LINE app about universal and personal value written by someone named Kang Hasan?
-Thank God, it’s viral because I think it is something people must know so let me translate it here.
+Thank God, it’s viral because I think it is something people must know so let me type it down here.

 Universal value vs Personal value